JCPTrevillian/OSG-Landing-Page/README.md

 **HTML|CSS**
 \
 \
-**Color: This is a mock-up with a logo placeholder for the logo my client will furnish for the final.
-I carefully considered the gold color as I was given the hex #926f54 for the actual logo color.
-When I used that hex for the website the color was too dark, so I tried 20% lighter version #79561b.
-Unfortunately that was also dark.
-I found #c4a166 which was brilliant on the screen.**
-\
-\
 **The landing page focuses on 3 most popular services which are featured in the text slide:**
 \
 \